AspectOS/AspectOS/README.md

 # AspectOS

 Welcome to the Official AspectOS Repo!
-This is where you can download all of the AspectOS versions which include the full releases and the BETA versions!
-All of these are converted to HTML though so you cannot edit it directly (unless you are a god at this type of stuff)
+This is where you can download all of the AspectOS versions which include the full releases and the BETA versions (v1.0 only).
+You can use https://packager.turbowarp.org as well to convert the project into an HTML file (WARNING: THIS WILL LAG YOUR COMPUTER.
+DOWNLOAD AT YOUR OWN RISK)
-Below are the links to the projects so you guys can download it for yourselves.

 * AspectOS v1.0.1: https://turbowarp.org/572083221/editor?hqpen&interpolate&stuck&limitless&offscreen&clones=Infinity
 * AspectOS v0.3.1: https://turbowarp.org/610094190/editor?interpolate&stuck